Alekhya03/BankCustomerChurnPrediction/README.md

 # BankCustomerChurnPrediction

-This project used Random forest, Logistic Regression, RandomForestClassifier and XGBClassifier on bank dataset collected from kaggle to prdict the risk of churning of bank customers.
+This project used Random Forest, Logistic Regression, RandomForestClassifier, and XGBClassifier on bank dataset collected from Kaggle to predict the risk of the churning of bank customers.